 Read the rest of Adhami’s post here.
 The “We The People” prints and more artwork created for Saturday’s Women’s March are being made available for free download online and being distributed in D.C. and other cities, following a successful Kickstarter campaign that made over $1.36 million in eight days.

-Update: A few days after this post went up, The Guardian identified the woman in Adhami’s photograph as Munira Ahmed, a Bangladeshi American from Queens, NY, who marched in Saturday’s.
+Update: A few days after this post went up, The Guardian identified the woman in Adhami’s photograph as Munira Ahmed, a Bangladeshi American from Queens, NYC.
 Read the interview for her thoughts on composing the photo, Fairey’s use of it for his portrait, and her experiences at the January 21 Women’s March in D.C.

 * * *